ShamimRabby/eth-vanity-crystalsea/README.md

 ```
 cd eth-vanity-crystalsea
 ```
-2. Run the script:
+2. Run the script from your terminal.
+Choose the desired option when prompted:
 ```
 python eth_submitter.py
 ```
-3. Choose an option from the menu:

-Option 1: Generate 50 referrals per link from eth_addresses_and_refs.txt.
+Option 1: Generate 50 Referrals per Referral Link

+This option generates 50 ETH addresses per referral link found in eth_addresses_and_refs.txt.

+- Example workflow:

+1. The script reads referral links from eth_addresses_and_refs.txt.

+2. For each link, it generates 50 ETH addresses and submits them to the specified link.

+3. Progress messages display every 50 referrals generated.

-Option 2: Generate referrals from ETH addresses listed in ETH_Address.txt.
+Option 2: Generate Referral from ETH Address File

+This option uses ETH addresses from ETH_Address.txt to generate referrals.
+If ETH_Address.txt is empty or not found, a warning will appear.

+- Example workflow:

+1. The script reads addresses from ETH_Address.txt.

+2. Each ETH address is submitted to CrystalSea to generate a referral link.

+3. Generated referral links and ETH addresses are saved in eth_addresses_and_refs.txt.

 ## Configuration
 - ETH_Address.txt: Create this file and list your Ethereum addresses, one per line.
 The script will read from this file to generate referrals.